ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 > eth.getBalance(eth.coinbase)
 ```

-if you have the balance you requested this should show up `1000000000000000000`
+if you have the balance you requested this should show up as `1000000000000000000`

-15. if this shows up the funds you requested for proceed with loading the script into geth, check for the key-pair values with `storageOutput`, this would display the `abi` - application binary interface and `bin` - binary file which you will need in the coming steps
+15. if this shows up the funds you requested for, proceed with loading the contract scripts into geth, check for the key-pair values with `storageOutput`, this would display the `abi` - application binary interface and `bin` - binary file which you will need in the coming steps

 ```bash
 > loadScript('storage.js')